-UN Flag Days are days we make a special effort to promote, both nationally and within our regions.
+UN International Days are days we make a special effort to promote, both nationally and within our regions.

 International Day of Peace (21 Sept)

 Each year the International Day of Peace is observed around the world on 21 September.
 The General Assembly has declared this as a day devoted to strengthening the ideals of peace, both within and among all nations and peoples.

 The International Day of Peace was established in 1981 by resolution 36/67 of the United Nations General Assembly to coincide with its opening session, which was held annually on the third Tuesday of September.
 The first Peace Day was observed in September 1982.

 In 2001, the General Assembly by unanimous vote adopted resolution 55/282, which established 21 September as an annual day of non-violence and cease-fire.

 The United Nations invites all nations and people to honour a cessation of hostilities during the Day, and to otherwise commemorate the Day through education and public awareness on issues related to peace.

 United Nations Day marks the anniversary of the entry into force in 1945 of the UN Charter.
 With the ratification of this founding document by the majority of its signatories, including the five permanent members of the Security Council, the United Nations officially came into being.

 24 October has been celebrated as United Nations Day since 1948.
 In 1971, the United Nations General Assembly recommended that the day be observed by Member States as a public holiday.

 UN Day is a day on which we resolve to do more.
 More to protect those caught up in armed conflict, to fight climate change and avert nuclear catastrophe; more to expand opportunities for women and girls, and to combat injustice and impunity; more to meet the Sustainable Development Goals.